Santa Barbara with Kids: 11 Top Things to Do

 Most of the bike rental shops lie along the stretch of Cabrillo Boulevard opposite Stearns Wharf.
 Here, you can rent virtually any kind of bicycle you can imagine, including beach cruisers, mountain bikes, Taga bikes, push buggies, Deuce Coupes, pedal go-karts, scooters, and even a family-size Surrey with a fringe on top.

 Once you hit the bike path, you can cruise for miles in either direction.
 From Stearns Wharf, pedal east, and you'll eventually end up in posh Montecito.
-Pedal west, and you can make a pitstop at the Santa Barbara Harbor for a fresh seafood lunch.
+Pedal west, and you can make a pit stop at the Santa Barbara Harbor for a fresh seafood lunch.

 Moxi, The Wolf Museum of Exploration

-Moxi, The Wolf Museum of Exploration | Photo Copyright: Karen Hastings
+Moxi, The Wolf Museum of Exploration | Photo Copyright: Brian Hastings

 Curious kids can go crazy at Moxi.
 Housed in a beautiful Spanish-style building, this engaging museum is perfect for the budding scientists in your family.
 Here, they can conjure, create, and test their own inventions at intriguing hands-on exhibits.

 In the innovation lab, kids can explore how 3D printers create products.
-In Fantastic Forces, they can explore propulsion, gravity, and magnetism; launch an air rocket; and conduct a test flight in the Wind Tunnel Workshop.
+In Fantastic Forces, they can explore propulsion, gravity, and magnetism; launch an air rocket; and conduct a test flight in the Wind Column Workshop.
 At the Speed Track, they can build their own race car and test it on the tracks.

 Do you have a music lover in your family?
 They can step inside a giant guitar, or create their own sound effects for film clips.